What characteristics an application built with a Cloud Native approach has

 Partnering with experts (optional).

-You do not have to do everything in-house — sometimes it is faster and cheaper to bring in experienced specialists to avoid common mistakes.
+You do not have to do everything yourself - sometimes it is faster and cheaper to bring in experienced specialists to avoid common mistakes.

-The key is to train your team in parallel so that it can maintain the system on its own going forward.
+The main thing is to train your team in parallel so it can support the system independently later.

-Moving to Cloud Native is a major project that requires management involvement and investment.
+Moving to Cloud Native is a major initiative that requires leadership involvement and investment.

 But the benefits are tangible: companies bring products to market faster, use their IT budget more efficiently and offer customers a stable service.
 When IT flexibility directly affects competitiveness, the cloud approach becomes a growth driver.